 Come join our live training webinar every other Wednesday at 11am PST and hear LogicMonitor experts explain best practices and answer common questions.
 We understand these are uncertain times, and we are here to help!

-For most common Linux-based application and devices, enabling the SNMP background service is an essential step in the the very minimal steps that it takes to configure your host for monitoring.
-The aim of this page is to provide you with a general understanding of how to configure SNMP on your Linux host, and troubleshoot issues that may relate to IPtables blocking either of these protocols from working to the utmost potential.
+For most common Linux-based application and devices, enabling the SNMP background service is an essential step to configuring your host for monitoring.
+The goal of this page is to provide you with a general understanding of how to configure SNMP on your Linux host and troubleshoot issues that may relate to IPtables blocking either of these protocols from working to the utmost potential.
 Depending on your configuration, additional adjustments may be necessary.

-If you’re looking for help configuring SNMP v3, see this page.
-If you’re looking for help troubleshooting SNMP, see this page.
+If you are looking for help configuring SNMP v3, see SNMPv3 Configuration.
+If you are looking for help troubleshooting SNMP, see Troubleshooting SNMP.

 mv /etc/snmp/snmpd.conf /etc/snmp/snmpd.conf.old

-For more detailed instructions specific to the Linux distribution you are using, see the following RedHat/CentOS and Debian/Ubuntu sections.
+For instructions specific to the Linux distribution you are using, see the RedHat/CentOS and Debian/Ubuntu sections below.

 yum install net-snmp

-You can optionally install snmpwalk and other tools that can be useful for troubleshooting (these are not required for LogicMonitor to monitor the device):
+2. Optionally, you can install snmpwalk and other tools that can be useful for troubleshooting:

 yum install net-snmp-utils